Lance Klusener: International career

 Klusener made his ODI debut on 19 January 1996 against England.
 He made his Test debut for South Africa against India in Calcutta during the second Test in 1996/97.
-At the time playing primarily as a bowler, Klusener took some fearful hammering in the first innings at the hands of Mohammad Azharuddin, who at one point hit him for five consecutive fours, but Klusener returned what would remain career best figures of eight for 64 in the second.
-It is noteworthy to highlight that on his test debut he picked 8 wicket haul in a flat pitch in Kolkata and he led from the front especially after Allan Donald had broken down.
+At the time playing primarily as a bowler, Klusener took some hammering in the first innings at the hands of Mohammad Azharuddin, who at one point hit him for five consecutive fours, but Klusener returned what would remain career-best figures of eight for 64 in the second.
+On his test debut he picked 8 wicket haul in a flat pitch in Kolkata, and he led from the front especially after Allan Donald had broken down.
 His bowling figures of 8/64 is regarded as the best bowling figures by a South African bowler in an innings on test debut.

-In his fourth test appearance, he registered the then fastest ever test century by a South African in test cricket when he raced to the milestone off 100 balls against India at Cape Town in January 1997.
-It was also his maiden test century as he achieved it while batting at no 9 position.
+In his fourth test appearance, he registered the then fastest-ever test century by a South African in test cricket when he raced to the milestone off 100 balls against India at Cape Town in January 1997.
+It was also his maiden test century, as he achieved it while batting at no 9 position.
 He was initially selected to the South African squad for the 50 over cricket tournament at the 1998 Commonwealth Games but he later withdrew from the tournament without featuring in any of the games and was subsequently replaced by Alan Dawson.
 He also raised his game in test cricket further by scoring 174 against England in a drawn test match in Port Elizabeth in December 1999 and he was awarded the player of the match.

-Klusener is remembered for his contributions in One Day Internationals, in which he became feared as a hard hitting batsman and was voted as Man of the Tournament during the 1999 World Cup.
+Klusener is remembered for his contributions in One Day Internationals, in which he was a hard hitting batsman and was voted as Man of the Tournament during the 1999 World Cup.
 He showed glimpses of his big-hitting in the years leading to the 1999 World Cup.
-His baseball-style backlift and thunderous hitting lit up the tournament and his heroics nearly took South Africa to the final.
+His baseball-style backlift and thunderous hitting lit up the tournament and nearly took South Africa to the final.
 He was also voted as a Wisden Cricketer of the Year in 2000.

-His international career tapered off after this, mainly due to persistent ankle injuries, as well as a public dispute with the then South African captain Graeme Smith, who at a breakfast meeting shortly after his appointment to the captaincy described Klusener as a "disruptive force" to the younger players within the South African national cricket team, with the quote ending up in the South African press.
+His international career tapered off after this, mainly due to persistent ankle injuries, as well as a public dispute with the then South African captain Graeme Smith, who at a breakfast meeting shortly after his appointment to the captaincy, in which he described Klusener as a "disruptive force" to the younger players within the South African national cricket team.
+The quote ended up in the South African press.
 Later Klusener and Smith patched up their differences.

 He had scored 1,906 runs in 49 matches with a highest score of 174 and took 80 wickets with best figures of 8/64 in test matches.
 He scored 3,576 runs in 171 ODI matches at an average of 41.1 with a highest score of 103 and took 192 wickets with a best of 6/49.
 He has most fifers for South Africa in ODIs with 6.